Kcode17/Calculator/README.md

 # Calculator (Individual Project)

 ## Description
-### Python Application: Calculator should support Addition, Subtraction, Multiplication, Division, Sqaure and Sqaure root.
+### Python Application: Calculator should support Addition, Subtraction, Multiplication, Division, Square and Square root.
 ### Unit Tests for each function using test data from csv files.

 ## Tools